Skip to content

 }

-Returns nil on success (Jira returns 201 Created).
+Returns nil on success (HTTP 201 Created).
 Error responses are classified by the standard error mapping rules.

-Requires write permissions: write:jira-work (classic) or write:issue:jira (granular) - the same scopes as TransitionIssue.
+Requires write permissions: write:jira-work (classic) or write:issue:jira (granular) on Cloud; project-level write access on Server / Data Center.

 Field mapping